Why is QuotaGuard Shield More

 There were two issues that needed to be addressed to make QuotaGuard Static a truly end to end secure solution.

-- For security-conscious implementations, even with a full end to end HTTPS connection, the proxy usernames and passwords were sent in the clear between the internal source and the QuotaGuard proxy.
+For security-conscious implementations, even with a full end to end HTTPS connection, the proxy username, password, host, and port are sent in the clear between the internal source and the QuotaGuard proxy.
 This is true for any HTTP/SOCKS proxy provider (despite what they may tell you).

 Therefore we created QuotaGuard Shield to solve these problems.

 To maximize security, a customer or organization is not permitted to share their SSL certs/private key(s) with a QuotaGuard Shield solution to prevent any PII from being potentially exposed in the case the QuotaGuard system or network traffic is compromised or stolen.

 Shield Outbound Service